Atm1801/Revisting_CroPA/README.md

 ## Acknowledgments

-This work was supported by \[Your Institution / Funding Sources].
 We thank the authors of Luo *et al.* (2024) for making CroPA’s original code available, and the open-source communities behind BLIP-2, InstructBLIP, Flamingo, LLaVA, and Stable Diffusion projects.

 ---